-Environment: One primary focus of corporate social responsibility is on caring for the environment.
+Environment: One primary focus of corporate social responsibility is the environment.
 Businesses, both large and small, have a large carbon footprint.
-Any steps that can be taken to reduce those are considered both good for the company and society as a whole.
+Any steps they can take to reduce those footprints are considered both good for the company and society as a whole.
 Examples include everything from curbing pollution to developing clean energy solutions.

-Philanthropy: Donating to national and local charities is another way business are practicing social responsibility.
-Whether it involves giving money or time, businesses have a lot of resources from which charities and local community programs can benefit.
+Philanthropy: Businesses also practice social responsibility by donating to national and local charities.
+Whether it involves giving money or time, businesses have a lot of resources that can benefit charities and local community programs.

-Ethical Labor Practices: Treating employees fairly and ethically are other ways companies can practice corporate social responsibility.
-This is especially true of businesses that operate in international locations where employees aren’t always treated with the same respect that workers are in the United States.
-Research shows that consumers, especially those in the United States, are extremely quick to turn on companies found operating sweatshops or violating other ethical labor practices.
+Ethical labor practices: By treating employees fairly and ethically, companies can also demonstrate their corporate social responsibility.
+This is especially true of businesses that operate in international locations with different labor laws than those in the United States.
+Research shows that consumers will turn on companies extremely quickly if they are found operating sweatshops or violating other ethical labor practices.